 - Make it as easy as possible to access your thought-leadership.
 While many organizations require users to “register” to download thought-leadership content to capture the user’s information to grow their target database, doing so can work against you if site visitors lack the patience or time to register or simply view doing so as an invasion of privacy.
 An alternative would be to give visitors to your website the option of filling out an online form which details their areas of interest, what types of new products or events they wish to be informed about on an ongoing basis.
 While not everyone will choose to complete such a form, it allows users to dictate how and when they are contacted, so that when you do reach out to them, they are far more receptive to your “pitch.”
 In the meantime, post your thought-leadership on your home page or via your Newsroom to maximize views.

 - Repurpose content.
-If you’ve recently spoken at a conference or panel discussion, consider converting your notes into a bylined article, opinion piece, brief audio or video or FAQ and then try to place it with a third-party news outlet or, at a minimum, post on your own website or blog.
+If you’ve recently delivered remarks at a conference or taken part in a panel discussion, consider converting your notes into a bylined article, opinion piece, brief audio or video or FAQ and then try to place it with a third-party news outlet or, at a minimum, post on your own website or blog.
 That way you can extend your resources by getting at least two thought-leadership pieces out of one topic.

 - Publicize your thought-leadership via social media or business networking sites like LinkedIn.
 Whether your thought-leadership is published by a third-party news outlet or is posted to your own blog or organization’s website, maximize the chance of it being seen by sending a link to it via your Twitter, Facebook, Instagram or other social media account.
-Unless you have an immensely popular blog or website of your own, you also will likely reach far more interested readers by posting the entire thought-leadership piece on LinkedIn Pulse, which allows you to not only reach all the people in your LinkedIn network, but also target certain LinkedIn groups who would have a particular interest in the topic.
+Unless you have an immensely popular blog or website of your own, you also will likely reach far more interested readers by posting the entire thought-leadership piece on LinkedIn Publisher, which allows you to not only reach all the people in your LinkedIn network, but also target certain LinkedIn groups who would have a particular interest in the topic.
 This will quickly allow you to grow your followers, boost your credibility and increase awareness of your expertise.

 For more about developing effective thought-leadership campaigns, please contact us at firstname.lastname@example.org or call 845.462.4979.